uva-cs4720-f22/iOS-Stopwatch-Lab/README.md

 3. It should have a 'Save' button somewhere on the screen, which, when pressed, presents an alert saying that you just 'fake' saved the time.
 In the alert message, you should mention the value in the label.
 See the code at the bottom of this README.
 4. To pass the time from the 'HomeViewController' to the 'AddTimeViewController', you will need to edit the code found in the 'prepare()' function in 'HomeViewController'.
 First, click on the segue in the interface builder (the arrow thing between the 'HomeViewController' and the 'AddTimeViewController'.
 In the Attributes Inspector, give it the Identifier 'AddTime'.
 5. In 'HomeViewController', find the 'prepare()' method.
 Look at the example provided in the 'LectureTest' example code for how to write this method.
 You will also need to add code to the 'viewDidLoad()' method in 'AddTimeViewController' based on the 'NewMessageViewController' from the 'LectureTest' example as well.
 The code you write in 'prepare()' will "pre-set" the values in the destination ViewController before it launches.
 Then, in the 'AddTimeViewController', you can grab the data and set the label's value.

-## Submit

-When the lab is over, zip up your project directory and upload whatever you have finished to the assignment submission in Collab.
-If you worked with someone, both of you should up load the same zip file and just mention the other person (and computing ID) in the submission comments.

 ## Code Snippits